VikramxD/PicPilot/README.md

 ✅ Flux Inpainting for detailed image editing
 ✅ SDXL (Stable Diffusion XL) with LoRA for high-quality image generation
 ✅ SDXL Outpainting for extending images seamlessly
-✅ Image to Video conversion using CogvideoX
+✅ Image to Video Generation using CogvideoX
 ✅ Batch processing support with configurable batch sizes and timeouts

 ### Why PicPilot?